What is the Best Anchor for Sailboats?

 Resetting ability: If the wind shifts 180° at night, will your anchor dig in again quickly, or will it drag across the seabed?
 Something that resets fast in the substrate you'll spend most of your time in is ideal.

-The main anchor on SV Liger is an 85 lb Mantus M1.
+Today the main anchor on SV Liger (Leopard 45 Catamaran) is an 85 lb Mantus M1.
 After using it for a Caribbean sailing season, we found that:

 It resets in a much shorter distance compared to the Rocna or SARCA Excel